Titan (submersible): Reactions, investigations and documentaries

 On June 11, 2025, Netflix released the documentary Titan: The OceanGate Disaster.
-The documentary primarily examines a number of issues, such as Rush, OceanGate's manufacturing and operating practices prior to the Titanimplosion as well as the cause, response, and aftermath to the Titan implosion.
+The documentary primarily examines a number of issues, such as Rush, OceanGate's manufacturing and operating practices prior to the Titan implosion as well as the cause, response, and aftermath to the Titan implosion.
 The documentary includes interviews with former OceanGate employees, whistleblowers, and government officials.
 A central point made in the documentary is Rush's repeated refusal to have the Titan submersible officially certified by an independent third party, a process known as "classing".
 Former employees explain that Rush viewed regulation as stifling innovation and an obstacle to his vision.
-Despite issuing legal disclaimers, Rush marketed the Titanas "safer than flying in a helicopter" to potential customers, a claim directly contradicted by internal warnings and engineering flaws.
+Despite issuing legal disclaimers, Rush marketed the Titan as "safer than flying in a helicopter" to potential customers, a claim directly contradicted by internal warnings and engineering flaws.
 The documentary details how Rush fired employees who challenged his decisions or raised safety issues.
 The most prominent example was the firing of David Lochridge, OceanGate's Director of Marine Operations, after he submitted a scathing report on the submersible's dangerous, unproven carbon fiber hull.
 The documentary uses internal records to show that the Titan's carbon fiber hull experienced a "loud bang" on a previous dive, and subsequent dives revealed increasing instances of fiber breakage.
 Rush, however, ignored these alarms and told passengers to "not worry about it" if they heard them.
 The documentary highlights Rush's decision to build the hull out of carbon fiber, a lighter and cheaper material than the industry-standard titanium or steel.
 Experts who spoke in the documentary condemned this choice, calling the material "highly unstable" for deep-sea use.
 Rush had passengers sign extensive waivers and classified them as "mission specialists" rather than tourists.
 The documentary explains this as a legal maneuver to circumvent safety regulations that would apply to paying passengers.